babyron64/my_cmd_tools/README.md

 - gettmp
 - getrow
 - docker-build
+- lbtex
 - reldl

 ## Install
-Execute Install.sh script.
+Execute install.sh script.
 You can just install some of the tools by providing arguments.
 The arguments are names of tools which you want to install.
 If no argument is provided, all the tools will be installed.
 For example,
 ```
 ./install.sh # full install
 ./install.sh reldl # install only reldl